aamcrae/pru/README.md

 up to 10 interrupt channels.
 These interrupt channels themselves are mapped to 10 host interrupts.

-The configuration argument of the ```Open``` function configures the interrupt controller as desired.
-The configuration contains mappings of system events to interrupt channels, and interrupt channels to host interrupts.
+The configuration argument of the ```Open``` function configures the controller as desired.
+The configuration contains a mask of PRU units to enable, mappings of system events to interrupt channels, and interrupt channels to host interrupts.
 Mapping a system event will enable that system event in the interrupt controller, and mapping a channel to a host interrupt will enable that host interrupt.

+At least one PRU core unit must be enabled in the configuration if PRU programs are to be executed.

 A default interrupt configuration ```DefaultConfig``` is available.

 The default configuration:
+ - Enables both PRU core units
  - Assign system events 16 - 25 to interrupt channels 0 - 9
  - Assign interrupt channels 0 - 9 to the corresponding host interrupts 0 - 9